-Clinical Pilates with a Physiotherapist is a gentle and enjoyable form of exercise during pregnancy and post natal for most healthy women.
-At Free2Move all classes are run by a qualified Physiotherapist, ensuring you will have a safe, effective and comfortable experience.
+Exercise Rehab with a Physiotherapist is a gentle and enjoyable form of exercise during pregnancy and post natal for most healthy women.
+At Free2Move all clinics are run by a qualified Physiotherapist giving you one-on-one time, ensuring you will have a safe, effective and comfortable experience.

 Our aim is to keep your muscles toned, with special emphasis on exercises for your abdominals, pelvic floor, back and ‘glutes’.
 We help you to improve your posture, alignment and balance, while minimising any discomforts associated with your changing body.
 Pilates assists with preparation for labour and birth as well as the physical tasks of early parenting.

 Pregnant women can usually attend either our Clinical Pilates Studio Programme or our Level 1 Group Pilates classes.
 Free2Move advise you to seek your doctor’s approval before commencing a new form of exercise during pregnancy.
 It is recommended to have an individual assessment before starting the classes.

 Individual Physiotherapy treatment is also available at our clinic if needed.
 We help you with common pregnancy issues such as lower back pain, pelvic pain, sacro-iliac pain and cramps.